pgackerman/GettingAndCleaningDataCourseProject/codebook.md

 [, 2]: activity name

-[, 3:87]: data points relating to the mean or standard deviation
+[, 3:87]: data points relating to the mean or standard deviation.
+I renamed some of the fields by transforming multiple contiguous periods into one period and removing periods at the end of field names.

 The data set is then summarized by the mean (average) of each subject and activity.
+Each field name is this summary data set begins with the word "average.".
+I used average instead of mean because mean was used already in many of the data field names.